TalaikisInc/users-cubed/README.md

 ## Routes

 There is only one '/' route that accepts only POST requests with defined actions.
 List of actions is listed on Postam collection.

+## Database

+As default it uses simple json store, dataLLib can be easily configured for any type of database.

+## Deployment

+Use slave_build.sh and slave_start.sh, data will be mounted on /opt/.data

 ## Licence